kamo-tomoki/framer-motion-examples/README.md

-# Framer Motion Samples
+# Framer Motion Examples
-🚨 This is **not** an Official Framer Motion Project.
+🚨 This is an ***unofficial repository***.

-If you want to see the document, check [official website](https://www.framer.com/motion/).
+If you want to see the document, check [the official website](https://www.framer.com/motion/).

-## What is Framer Motion Samples?
+## What is Framer Motion Examples?
-Framer Motion Samples is an open-source website that introduce animated components and codes.
+Framer Motion Examples is an open-source website that introduce animated components and codes using Framer Motion.

+## Introduced Components
+1. SelectBox
+2. AppStore Card
+3. Dynamic Island Style
+4. Modal with Blurred Background

 ## Run in the local environment